department-of-veterans-affairs/vets-website/va-gov/pages/records/get-military-records.md

 <h4>If you're a family member planning a burial for a Veteran in a VA national cemetery</h4>

 Call our National Cemetery Scheduling Office at <a href="tel:+18005351117">1-800-535-1117</a>.
-We can help you get the Veteran's DD214 or other discharge documents needed.
+We can help you get the Veteran's DD214 or other discharge documents needed. <br>
 <a href="https://www.vets.gov/burials-and-memorials/burial-planning/">Get more guidance for planning a burial</a>.

 <h4>If you're the next of kin of a Veteran who has passed away</h4>